-If you have any questions, suggestions or feedback about the Help Booklets please contact Danny McDonagh in the Info Hub.
+If you have any questions, suggestions or feedback about the Help Booklets please contact the Info Hub.

 If you require a larger print, A4 version, please speak to the Information Hub.
 We Can also provide this on Yellow Paper.

 You can also download the Info Hub Help Booklets from our website at: